sparkflows/sparkflows-docs/docs/quick-start/01-create-datasets.rst

 The steps involved in creating a dataset are:

-- *Go to the Application where you want create dataset*
+- *Go to the Application where you want to create dataset*
 - *Go to the Dataset Listing Page*
 - *Click on Create New Dataset*
 - *Enter the fields in the dialog for the file for which we are creating the Dataset*